Fauve Garden, history of a motif

 A story of meeting

-The rest of this story is written by you.
-When we launch our collections, we are never certain: will you like the patterns, what color will appeal to you the most, what sewing projects will you imagine in the new fabrics?
+The rest of this story is up to you.
+When we launch our collections, we're never sure: will you like the patterns, which color will appeal to you the most, what projects will you imagine using the new fabrics?

-Discovering yourself in Maison Fauve fabric, seeing how you build your wardrobe with hand-sewn pieces in our fabrics, this is the prettiest conclusion to give to this creative journey: from the drawings that I sketch to your most beautiful works, the circle is complete!
+Discovering you in Maison Fauve fabric, seeing how you build your wardrobe with pieces hand-sewn in our fabrics, this is the most beautiful conclusion to give to this creative journey: from the drawings that I sketch to your most beautiful works, the circle is complete!

 5 comments